 Having awareness of what’s really going on behind the scenes is always a good first step.
 However, I know when I first discovered the truth, I felt overwhelmed with what to do next.
 Where do I shop?
 How can I trust the brands?
 Do the clothes perform and match my style?
 What does a sustainable textile look like?

 When you start asking these questions, you quickly realise just how hard it is to find stores and brands that you can trust.
 You might find a great fair-trade fashion store that sells gorgeous garments, but all of their items are leather.
-Conversely, you may come across an amazing vegan store but their products aren’t fair-trade.
+Conversely, you may come across an amazing vegan store but their products aren’t fair-trade or just plain daggy.

 Keeping this struggle in mind, we’ve done some research for you.
-Below you’ll find 10 online ethical fashion stores that sell items that look great and happen to be cruelty-free.
+Below you’ll find 25 online ethical fashion stores that sell items that look great, are cruelty-free and vegan.